Can Filtered Water Help Reduce Chlorine-Induced Asthma? Benefits and Insights

 Common sources of chlorine exposure

-- Swimming pools: Chlorine is frequently used to disinfect swimming pools, and prolonged exposure to chlorinated pool water can lead to symptoms in sensitive individuals, especially after long swim sessions.
+• Swimming pools: Chlorine is frequently used to disinfect swimming pools, and prolonged exposure to chlorinated pool water or chloramine-heavy pool air can lead to symptoms in sensitive individuals, especially after long swim sessions.

-- Household cleaning products: Some cleaning products also contain chlorine or chlorine bleach, which can release fumes that may irritate the airways when inhaled.
+• Household cleaning products: Some cleaners contain chlorine or chlorine bleach, which can release fumes that irritate the airways when used in small, poorly ventilated rooms.

 How does chlorine affect drinking water?